baseballyama/slides-kelte/slides.md

 - 💡 Framework independent

-<p>You can also use Kvelte for only one page of the existing app.</p>
+<p>You can also use Kvelte for only one page of your existing app.</p>

 - 🚀 High performance